oddlama/embedded-devices/embedded-devices/README.md

 Now we also need to define our device so we can actually use the register.
 Imagine our simple device would communicate over I2C only.

-First of all, we create a struct for it and annotate it with `#[device]`.
-This struct stores the runtime state necessary to use our device, such as the communication interface.
-The macro just defines a marker trait which we will need later to define associated registers.
+First of all, we create a struct for it which stores the runtime state necessary to use our device, such as the communication interface.
+Additionally we define a marker trait which we will need later to define associated registers.

 Also, we always write async code and let the `#[maybe_async_cfg::maybe]` macro rewrite our definition twice to provide a `MyDeviceSync` and `MyDeviceAsync`